Stanford University

 Testing Positive

-This page has guidance for faculty, staff, postdocs, visitors and vendors.
-Students should refer to the Student Affairs COVID Isolation & Resources webpage for information.
+This page has guidance for faculty, staff, postdocs, visitors, vendors, and students.
+Students can get additional information from the Student Affairs COVID Isolation & Resources webpage.

 COVID Reporting Policy